Finding Homes for Dogs

 marketing the dog with good photos and clever descriptions!

 Make your rescue sound dramatic and compelling.
-Ask your friends to forward the email to everyone they know.
+Ask friends to forward the email to everyone they know.

 Write, "Please forward widely!" at the top of your email.
 This is a very effective way to find homes.